risingwavelabs/risingwave-docs/cloud/cluster-create-a-database-user.md

 - You can run the [CREATE USER](https://www.risingwave.dev/docs/current/sql-create-user/) command to create a new user after [connecting to a cluster](cluster-connect-to-a-cluster.md) using the console or terminal.

     Ensure that you have logged in to the cluster with a user that has the `CREATEUSER` privilege.
-All users created in the Beta version of RisingWave Cloud have this privilege.
+A super user has all privileges, including `CREATEUSER`.